 - This will take you to our WCOnline platform.

 - After you log-in, you will see a drop-down menu at the top of the webpage to select the type of appointment.
-This is a Written Feedback Appointment, so you will select the “Written Feedback Appointments Sp 22” in this drop-down menu.
+Select the “Written Feedback Appointments” in this drop-down menu.

 - You will go to today’s date, under the consultant’s name, and click on your appointment slot.